eunice-pereira/JS-algos-datastructures/README.md

 - data structure (**stack**). any time a function is invoked it is placed (**pushed**) on top of the call stack
 - when JS sees the return keyword or when function ends, the compiler will remove (**pop**)
 - When we write recursive functions, we keep pushing new functions onto the call stack.

+### Helper Method Recursion

+- outer function used with 'helper' function defined and called inside
+- outer function is not recursive, but calles inner function which is recursive

+### Pure Recursion

+- No nested functions, more challenging but shorter